igneus/gly/README.md

 `gly preview FILE1 ...`

-Attempts to create a pdf document with all scores contained in each gly file.
-Expects `gregorio` and `lualatex` to be in PATH and `gregoriotex` to be installed and accessible by `lualatex`.
+creates a pdf document with all scores contained in each gly file.

 ## Tools